3 Reasons Why the Church Should Still Preach Purity

 Therefore, the we protect our purity for the exciting and wonderful purpose of becoming one flesh within the proper, scriptural context.

-3. I refuse to stop preaching purity and modesty because it shows love, honor, and respect to the body of Christ.
+3. It shows love, honor, and respect to the body of Christ.

 Much has been written about the importance of women respecting and honoring men by dressing and behaving modestly.